microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 This transform is enabled by default even if not specified in the route config.

 Set the `X-Forwarded` value to a comma separated list containing the headers you need to enable.
 All for headers are enabled by default.
-All can be disabled by specifying an empty value `""`.
+All can be disabled by specifying the value `"Off"`.

 The Prefix specifies the header name prefix to use for each header.
 With the default `X-Forwarded-` prefix the resulting headers will be `X-Forwarded-For`, `X-Forwarded-Proto`, `X-Forwarded-Host`, and `X-Forwarded-Prefix`.